ChenDahan13/DataDiode/README.md

 # DataDiode
-## The task's goal: Tranfer file from Sender to Enduser on a one way dirction and make safe and secure internal network that data can't go out.
+## The task's goal: Tranfer file from Sender to Enduser on a one way direction and make safe and secure internal network that data can't go out.
 ## components:
 - Sender: Calculates the md5 hash of the file and sends it to Proxy1.
 After that starts sending the file to Proxy1.
 Both actions using TCP protocol.
 - Proxy1: Receives the file's packets from Sender using TCP protocol.
 Sends them to Proxy2 through data diode using UDP protocol.
 Also sends the sequences of the packets to   Proxy3 using TCP.
 He will send the packets of the file with their sequences to Proxy2 only if Proxy3 will allow it.